Political Appointees in the Biden-Harris Administration

 Lexi Barrett

-Lexi Barrett was most recently an associate vice president at Jobs for the Future.
-At JFF, Lexi's work focused on advancing nonpartisan, practice-informed public policy that supports economic advancement.
+Lexi Barrett joined the Biden-Harris Administration in October 2021 as a senior advisor in the Office of the Secretary before becoming chief of staff in July 2023.
+During her tenure with the Administration, Lexi also served on a detail with the Office of the First Lady, as senior advisor for education.
+Lexi served on the Biden-Harris Transition Team as navigator to Secretary-Designate Cardona during his confirmation process.
+Prior to joining the Administration, Lexi was most recently an associate vice president at Jobs for the Future (JFF), a national nonprofit organization.
 Before joining JFF, Lexi spent nearly a decade in public service at the federal level.
-She worked on Capitol Hill for six years as a legislative assistant to Senator Richard Durbin of Illinois.
-She also served in the Obama-Biden Administration as a policy advisor in the Office of Elementary and Secondary Education at the U.S. Department of Education and as a senior policy advisor on the Domestic Policy Council at the White House, helping to shape and advance President Obama's early education and K-12 education agenda.
-Lexi served on the Biden-Harris Transition Team as navigator to Secretary-Designate Cardona during his confirmation process.
+She worked on Capitol Hill for six years as a legislative assistant to Sen. Richard Durbin of Illinois.
+She also served in the Obama-Biden Administration as a policy advisor in the Office of Elementary and Secondary Education at the U.S. Department of Education, and as a senior policy advisor on the Domestic Policy Council at the White House where she helped to shape and advance President Obama's early education and K-12 education agenda.

 Allison Barry